datapointchris/ichrisbirch/codelog.md

   - Frontend is ugly and is not getting all the css correctly.
 - All endpoints are working and tested
 - I think the next order of business is to actually skip ahead and work on creating tests for these endpoints so that when I create the other endpoints and corresponding API calls I can easily test them without having to set up postman for all of that bullshit.

+### Wednesday, August 17, 2022:
+Goals:
+- [X] pytest
+- [X] endpoint tests
+- [ ]
+- [ ]
+Notes:
+-

+Ending Notes:
+- All endpoint tests are working.
+I need to next make it create a fake db in each of the tests so that I don't mess up my dev db each time I test.
+- It should be in memory if possible and just put a few `things` in there.
+  - Future of the db creation is being able to pass models and schemas into it to test that they are validating the information correctly on both ends.

+### Saturday, August 20, 2022:
+Goals:
+- [ ]
+- [ ]
+- [ ]
+- [ ]
+Notes:
+-

+Ending Notes:
+-